 Copyright © Jules Radcliffe

 Want to know what happens next?

-Buy The Winter Trail from Loose ID or your favorite ebook store
+Buy The Winter Trail from your favourite ebook store

 Want to know what happened before?